 “I joined in seventh grade, which is the first year that you can join the program.
 It runs through senior year of high school, so I’m about halfway through volunteering, and it’s such a rewarding experience,” Kish said.

 The NCL is a philanthropic organization of mothers and daughters that annually provides close to three million hours of community service to 6,000 charities in the United States.
-Members such as Kish spend about 50-100 hours a year volunteering at different organizations around the South Bay, and many more meetings with other NCL members to discuss various philanthropy projects.
+The organization also supports over 25 non-profits in the local community, such as the Beach Cities Toy Drive, the Cancer Support Community South Bay, and the Lovejoy Foundation.
+According to freshman Kayla Bullen, members such as Kish spend about 50-100 hours a year volunteering at different organizations around the South Bay and meet with other NCL members to prepare for work on the various philanthropy projects they carry out in the community.

-Once she steps into her role as Vice President, Kish will be in charge of communicating all important meetings, dates, and locations to the members of the NCL, as well as sending out announcements in collaboration with the mothers who also function within the group.
-Other positions within the NCL include being responsible for digital media, a position that belongs to freshman Kayla Bullen.
+Once she steps into her role as Vice President, Kish will be in charge of communicating important meetings, dates, and locations to the members of the NCL, as well as sending out announcements in collaboration with the mothers in the group.
+Another position in the NCL is digital media, which Bullen currently holds.

 “This year, I’m the NCL’s digital media person, so at all of our meetings I take photos and send them to our social media chair to be posted online,” Bullen said.
 “But my first year I was in charge of telling everyone etiquette tips during our meetings, like how to be polite and greet people nicely.”